o) Provisions

 Note 42: Other Regulatory Disclosures

-a) The Company has not traded in crypto currency or virtual currency during the year.
+a.
+The Company has not traded in crypto currency or virtual currency during the year.

-b) The Company is not declared a willful defaulter by any bank or financial institution or other lenders.
+b.
+The Company is not declared a willful defaulter by any bank or financial institution or other lenders.

-c) The Company has no transactions with the struck off Companies under Section 248 or 560 of the Act.
+c.
+The Company has no transactions with the struck off Companies under Section 248 or 560 of the Act,

-d) No proceedings were initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988.
+d.
+No proceedings were initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988.

-e) There are no ultimate beneficiaries to whom the Company has lent/invested nor received any fund during the year within the meaning of Foreign Exchange Management Act 1999 and Prevention of money Laundering Act 2002.
+e.
+There are no ultimate beneficiaries to whom the Company has lent/invested nor received any fund during the year within the meaning of Foreign Exchange Management Act 1999 and Prevention of money Laundering Act 2002.

-f) The Company has complied related to number of layers prescribed under clause (87) of section 2 of the Companies Act read with the Companies (Restriction on number of Layers) Rules, 2017.
+f.
+The Company has complied related to number of layers prescribed under clause (87) of section 2 of the Companies Act read with the Companies (Restriction on number of Layers) Rules, 2017.

-g) There we no transaction in the Company which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+g.
+There we no transaction in the Company which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.

-h) The Company does not have any charges or satisfaction, which is yet to be registered with Registrar of Companies beyond the statutory period.
+h.
+The Company does not have any charges or satisfaction, which is yet to be registered with Registrar of Companies beyond the statutory period.

-i) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+i.
+The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-Note 43: Previous year's figures have been regrouped/ reclassified, wherever necessary to conform to this years' classification
+Note 43: Previous year's figures have been regrouped/ reclassified, wherever necessary to conform to this years' classification As per our report of even date

-As per our report of even date For and on behalf of Board of Directors
+For Nagori Nuwal & Co For and on behalf of Board of Directors

-of Le Merite Exports Limited
+Chartered Accountant of Le Merite Exports Limited

 (FRN 08185C)

-Abhishek Lath Umashankar Lath
+CA Shankar Lai Laddha Abhishek Lath Jmashakar Lath

-(Membership No 76554) Sandeep Poddar
+(Membership No 76554) (DIN-00331675) (DIN-05135035)

 |